 The figure below shows the circuit arrangement of the Zener diode as a regulator.

 In the above circuit, the Zener diode of Zener Voltage VZ is connected across the load RL in reverse condition.
 The constant voltage (V0 = VZ) is the desired voltage across the load.
 The output voltage fluctuation is absorbed by a series resistor R which is connected in series with the circuit.
 This maintains a constant voltage (V0) across the load.

 Let a variable voltage Vin be applied across the load RL.
 When the value of Vin is less than Zener voltage VZ to the Zener diode no current flows through it and the same voltage appearing across the load.
 The Zener diodes conduct a large current when the input voltage Vin is more than the Zener Voltage Vz.
 As a result, a large amount of current flows through series resistor R which increases the voltage drop across it.

 Thus, the input voltage, excess of Vz (i.e. Vin – VZ) is absorbed by the series resistor.
 Hence, a constant voltage V0 = Vz is maintained across the load RL.
 When a Zener diode of Zener voltage Vz is connected in the reverse direction parallel to the load, it maintains a constant voltage across the load equal to Vz and hence stabilizes the output voltage.

 Zener diodes are generally employed in multimeters to protect the meter movement against the damage from the accidental overloads.
 The Zener diode is connected in parallel with the meter from the safety point of view.

-As a result a heavy voltage drop appears across the series resistor R and hence the peaks of the input wave are clipped off when appear at the output as shown in the above figure.
+As a result, a heavy voltage drop appears across the series resistor R and hence the peaks of the input wave are clipped off when appearing at the output as shown in the above figure.
 The input sine wave is clipped off at the peaks and a square wave appears at the output.